 I promise if we pass it we can absolutely enter countries around the world.

-But Hoan Vu is wrong, but in case you mix it wrong, leading to unsatisfactory results, I have no way to save you.
+But Hoan Vu is wrong, but in case you mix it wrong, leading to unsatisfactory results, there is no way I can save you.
 I don't want to make things difficult for anyone, I just want to help them, but how can I let poor quality products pass?

-Over the next week, our entire lab quickly resolved legal issues, sending all the documents to Europe for businesses to use as standards.
+During the following week, our entire lab quickly resolved the legal issues, sending all the documents to Europe for the companies to use as standards.
 We examined each container to check for food safety.

-On the 8th day, news came back from Europe that Vietnamese dragon fruit would continue to be exported.
-The whole lab hugged each other and cried tears of joy.
+On the 8th day, news came back from Europe that Vietnamese dragon fruit could continue to be exported.
+The whole lab hugged each other and cried with joy.

 Because you know what?
 Because the numbers we give are accurate to five decimal places and match exactly what Europe has checked.

-How important is the precision down to the smallest number in opening the door for Vietnamese agricultural products to go abroad, sir?
+How important is the accuracy down to the smallest number in opening the door for Vietnamese agricultural products to go abroad, sir?

 - "What percentage of shipments would make you happy?" - the first time I returned to Vietnam, I also asked the engineers the same thing.